beaunus/six-degrees-of-kevin-bacon/README.md

 This was created during my time as a student at Code Chrysalis.

+You can see this app in action at https://six-degrees-of-kevin-bacon.herokuapp.com/.

 ## Motivation

 Wouldn't it be cool if you could visualize how performers and movies are connected?